ttiurt/cdlfg-forum/README.md

 ### ABOUT:

 This is a simple forum for easily finding a team to help you grind through the ranked ladder in Call of Duty: MW2.
 On this forum, after logging in via Google, you will be able to navigate through multiple pages where you are able to view posts people have made and respond to them.
-Users are also given the ability to make their own post.
-Along with having the ability to view and customize their own profile.
+Users are also given the ability to make their own post, as well as view and customize their own profile.

 ### TECHNOLOGIES USED: